untwisted/amelia/README.md

     These are all ameliabot built in plugins.
     You can have more than one scheme for irc networks.

-    Just implement new PLUGIN_SCHEME functions then pass then to connect.
+    Just implement new PLUGIN_SCHEME functions then pass it as argument to connect function.
     """

     # join.install(server)